mrdooz/japan2025/content/pages/map.md

 ### Kimonos & Temple

 Time to explore Kyoto!
-We'll start at the [Kiyomizu-dera Temple](https://www.insidekyoto.com/kiyomizu-dera-temple), an imnpressive temple offering fabulous views over the city.
+We'll start at the [Kiyomizu-dera Temple](https://www.insidekyoto.com/kiyomizu-dera-temple), an impressive temple offering fabulous views over the city.
-We'll stroll bac down via [Sannenzaka and Ninenzaka](https://livejapan.com/en/in-kansai/in-pref-kyoto/in-gion_kawaramachi_kiyomizu-dera-temple/article-a2000498/), we'll for sure take some geat photos with the [Hokan-ju Temple](https://kyoto.travel/en/shrine_temple/155.html) in the background.<br>
+We'll stroll bac down via [Sannenzaka and Ninenzaka](https://livejapan.com/en/in-kansai/in-pref-kyoto/in-gion_kawaramachi_kiyomizu-dera-temple/article-a2000498/), we'll for sure take some great photos with the [Hokan-ju Temple](https://kyoto.travel/en/shrine_temple/155.html) in the background.<br>
 If we want more temples/parks we can always visit the [Chion-in Temple](https://www.insidekyoto.com/chion-in-temple) but most likely we'll head towards  [Nishiki Market](https://www.insidekyoto.com/nishiki-market-downtown-kyoto).<br>
 For dinner we'll head to [BuonAgio](https://www.buonagio-kyoto.com/) for a teppanyaki dinner!